List of Roblox games

-The online video game platform and game creation system Roblox has millions of games (officially referred to as "experiences" since 2021) created by users of its creation tool, Roblox Studio.
+The online video game platform and game creation system Roblox has millions of games (officially referred to as "experiences" from 2021 to 2026) created by users of its creation tool, Roblox Studio.
 Due to Roblox's popularity, various games created on the site have grown in popularity, with some games having millions of monthly active players and 5,000 games having over a million visits.
 The rate of games reaching high player counts has increased annually, with it being reported that over seventy games reached a billion visits in 2022 alone, compared to the decade it took for the first ten games with that achievement to reach that number.